saucelabs/sauce-school/codelabs/Drafts/Module3_SeleniumPython.md

     login.with_("tomsmith", "SuperSecretPassword!")
     assert login.success_message_present()
 ```
-Last but not least, in the list of `imports` delete the method that imports the `By` class, and replace it with an import of the Login page where the `By` methods were moved to:
+In the list of `imports` delete the method that imports the `By` class, and replace it with an import of the Login page where the `By` methods were moved to:

 ```
 # filename: tests/login_test.py